jgm/doctemplates/README.md

   be rendered verbatim.
 (Note that no escaping is done on the string; the assumption is that the calling program will escape the strings appropriately for the output format.)
-- If the value is a JSON array, the values will be concatenated with commas and spaces between them.
+- If the value is a JSON array, the values will be concatenated.
 - If the value is a JSON object, the string `true` will be rendered.
 - If the value is a JSON number, it will be rendered as an